aueb-wim/DataQualityControlTool/README.md

 ```
 The above code installs the python3 and the minimum packages for a LaTex compiler.
 Alternative the `texlive-full` package can be installed instead of `latexmk` and `latexlive-latex-extra`.

-Requiered installed software for Windows
+Required installed software for Windows

 -   [python version 3](https://www.python.org/downloads/)

 -   LaTex compiler installed
   -   [MiKTeX](https://miktex.org/download)
   -   [TeXstudio](https://www.texstudio.org/)